 ● Water Flow Management

-Besides serving as a protective barrier, the drip edge is vital in managing water flow.
+Besides a protective barrier, the drip edge is vital in managing water flow.
 It directs water into the gutters, preventing it from trickling down the sides of the house, which can cause cosmetic and structural damage over time.

 ● Protection against Pests